daniyl-x/dotfiles/README.md

 # **Dotfiles**
 *This repository contains my personal dotfiles and configurations that I use every day on my Linux machine.*

-Both, micro and vim configuration files contain language-specific settings and/or plugins, currently for Python and HTML.
+All text editors configurations may contain language-specific settings and/or plugins (currently for Python and HTML).